 Ms. Gardner stated that California Tiger Salamander came up recently with the stormwater pond discussion.
 Ms. Gardner stated that neither California Department Fish and Wildlife or US Fish and Wild Life commented on any of these documents.
 Ms. Gardner stated it is suggested they don't find this an issue.
 Ms. Gardner added that it was evaluated in some detail in the Recirculated Draft EIR, and there was a good discussion provided about why it isn't expected to be there.
 Ms. Gardner stated that the County provided a comment on that document during review period that does say it is in Santa Rosa Plain Conservation, and mitigation needs to take place.
-Ms. Gardner stated that there is mitigation provided in the record and it is essentially the County's comment that just says all the areas will be mitigated according to the Santa Rosa Plain Conservation with the agencies will take place to figure out what that appropriate mitigation would be.
+Ms. Gardner stated the response to that was that mitigation will be provided for the Tiger Salamander.
+Ms. Gardner added that there is mitigation provided in the record and it is essentially the County's comment that just says all the areas will be mitigated according to the Santa Rosa Plain Conservation Strategy.
+Ms. Gardner stated consultation with the agencies will take place to figure out what that appropriate mitigation would be.